smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 #### Resource Syncronizer
-This micro-services is the one which deploys the resources in edge/cloud clusters.
+This micro-service is the one which deploys the resources in edge/cloud clusters.
 'Resource contexts' created by various micro-services are used by this micro-service.
 It will take care of retrying in case the remote clusters are not reachable temporarily.

 ### EMCO API